vastlimits/uberAgent-ESA-Sysmon-Converter/README.md

 - 21: WMI consumer filter
 - 24: ClipboardChange

+### Sysmon fields

-The following Sysmon rule queries are currently not supported:
+The following Sysmon fields are not yet supported by uberAgent and are ignored during conversion:

 - OriginalFileName
 - IntegrityLevel